bearyogi/Healthy-Lifestyle/README.md

 * [Contact](#Contact)

 ## General
-This is a mobile application that is made to help with maintenance of healthy lifestyle.\
+This is a mobile application that is made to help with maintenance of a healthy lifestyle.\
-It provides posibilities to track your daily taken steps, distance, and measurement of training routes.\
+It provides possibilities to track your daily taken steps, distance, and measurement of training routes.\
 One can also use it to look for new diet and training plans.

 ## Screenshots